Taurus Model 617

 The Taurus Model 617 is a double-action, seven-shot, snubnosed revolver chambered in .357 Magnum, with a 2" barrel.

+Design

-It is offered in stainless steel and was formerly available blued.
+The Taurus 617 is offered in stainless steel and was formerly available blued.
 A Titanium model was available but has since been discontinued.

 It features an exposed hammer.
 Like many Taurus revolvers, it features an integral keylock.
-It can be fired both in Single-action and Double-action.
+It can be fired both in single-action and double-action.

+Variants

 Model 817

 The Taurus Model 817 is a double-action, seven-shot, snubnosed revolver chambered in .38 Special that was produced between 1999 and 2006 as the “Ultra-Lite” model.
 Manufacturing primarily took place during the early 2000s, with production ceasing after a relatively short run before being discontinued.

 The Model 817 was reintroduced in July 2025.